Healthy Homes Assessment Kaiwharawhara

 • Do you think the ceiling insulation need replacement or topping?

-The repercussions of not having a Healthy home in relation to lawful Residential Tenancies Act and consequently getting on the wrong side of an ruling on tenancy services ruling can have a significant impact for property managers and landlords.
-For expert advice, call now and schedule your rental property home assessment.
+The repercussions of not having an Healthy Home with regard to lawful Residential Tenancies Act and consequently falling on the wrong side of the ruling on tenancy services ruling can be extremely costly for property managers and landlords.
+For professional assistance, get in touch today to book your rental property home assessment.

 home assessments for rental properties